manansheel1991/Spectral_Subtraction_Modification_Speech_Enhancement/README.md

 The files 'APT Project Report Final' and 'APT Abstract Manan Sheel' contain the project documentation.

-The files 'noisy_babble' and 'noisy_train' are the speech files in which noise is mixed, and which we give as inputs to the MATLAB Code.
+The files 'noisy_babble' and 'noisy_train' are the speech files in which noise is mixed, and which we can give as inputs to the MATLAB Code.